mahendrabairagi/DeeplensWorkshop/SageMaker lab/README.md

 This limits both the number of API calls we make, as well as the size of content we send.

 In this challenge, you will use SageMaker in your efforts to deploy a face-detection model.
-You will first launch a SageMaker notebook instance; from your notebook, you will be able to explore the data your model will train on, see how the model is trained, and deploy a pre-trained model to an inference endpoint.
+You will first launch a SageMaker notebook instance; from your notebook, you will be able to explore the data your model will train on, see how the model is trained, and deploy a -trained model to an inference endpoint.
 You will also create an S3 bucket for the endpoint to store detected faces, which you will need as part of your app's pipeline.

 ## Instruction